abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 During my retreat, I spent some time reflecting on the theme of giving.
 In the Pāḷi language there are a couple of different words used for giving.
-There is *dāna*, generosity or giving, and *cāga*, which has a broader scope than generosity.
+There is *dāna*, which is generosity or giving, and *cāga,* which has a broader scope than generosity.
 Cāga refers to the aspect of giving as well, but it can be used more with the tone of giving over, giving to something, or giving up in terms of relinquishment.
 There is a sense of handing over or giving toward some higher ideal that can manifest in many ways.
 We can give up a material object as an offering with a sense of selflessness.
 This might be an object we like or something we would like to keep, but for the sake or benefit of somebody else we give it over to someone.
 With cāga, when we give, it is not with a feeling of loss but rather with a feeling of fulfillment.
 There is a sense that we are getting more from giving up, from relinquishing than from holding on.

-In our daily lives and in the monastery we give up time to people, give up self-concern and ask ourselves, *What can I do to make life a little bit easier or a little more pleasant for somebody else?* We may see that someone is overworked or overstretched in what they are doing and we keep our eyes open for the opportunity to make a gesture of giving.
+In our daily lives and in the monastery we give up time to people, give up self-concern and ask ourselves, *What can I do to make life a little bit easier or a little more pleasant for somebody else?* We may see that someone is overworked or overstretched in what they are doing, and we keep our eyes open for the opportunity to make a gesture of giving.
 For the residents here, it might mean that we don’t go up to our *kuṭis* for another fifteen minutes while we help somebody do something, giving up